 My friend believes that her friends should “support” her no matter what.
-Through the years, she has engaged in a host of fool hardy, destructive and poorly conceived endeavors.
-Some have resulted in pain and suffering for her, which required us to rally around and try to help her “fix” the situation, while others have had significant destructive effects on those around her, such as the time she cheated with one of our friend’s husband.
-To make matters worse, our friend had just had a baby.
-And then there was how she treated me, the “loyal” one.
+Through the years, she has engaged in a host of fool hardy, destructive and poorly conceived endeavors which have resulted in pain and suffering for her, and those around her.
+When this occurs, she wants us to rally around and try to help her “fix” the situation.

-At the outset of many of these situations, she would either seek my advice, or justify her decision which would generally already have been set in motion.
-When I or one of the others in our friend circle point out the issues and potential consequences, we were ostracized.
-Through the years, my friend has fewer and fewer friends, with my being among the last to step away.
+At the outset of these situations, she would either seek our advice, or justify her decision which would have already been set in motion.
+When I or one of the others in our friend circle point out the issues and potential consequences, we are ostracized.
+Through the years, she has fewer and fewer friends, with my being among the last to step away.

 Recently, we had a conversation in which she said she was sad to have so few remaining friends, and doesn’t understand why there is no one left to support her.
 She blames us for not being good enough friends to stand by her.
 I disagree.
-Some of us have just grown older and wiser–no longer wanting to enable others, tired of train wrecks, tired of dancing around the elephant in the room.
+Some of us have just grown older and wiser–no longer wanting to be enablers, and have grown tired of drama.
+We have tired of dancing around the “problem” in the room.